 As a first-gen college graduate turned professor, my goal is to help students find excitement and inspiration in their own studies.
 I also advise the ND Chemistry Club, where students explore the world of science, both inside and out of the classroom.

 In my free time, I strum on a guitar or learn a new song on the piano.
 I love to be outside, either boating or hiking.
 Along my academic journey, I met and fell in love with my husband, Juan Del Valle (also a professor at Notre Dame).
 We have two young boys who busy us with trips to the library, their love of cars and racing, and their ridiculous, made-up games that keep us chasing and tickling them in the backyard.

 I am the Rev. John Cardinal O’Hara, C.S.C.
-Professor in the Department of Physics, and also Associate Dean for Undergraduate Studies in the College of Science.
+Professor in the Department of Physics, and also the director of the Science and Engineering Scholars program.
 I teach Introductory Physics for life sciences majors, usually taken by sophomores and juniors.